New York 2140: Scientific accuracy

 The book is set in a New York City suffering a 50-foot rise in sea-water.
 However, scientists suggest that a rise between 3 and 15 feet (0.9 and 5 meters) is more likely by 2140.
 A rise on that scale would probably mean that some portions of Manhattan, Brooklyn, and Queens would be flooded, but not to the extent featured in the novel.
 However, some estimates project sea-level rises even higher than those depicted in the novel (up to 72 feet or 22 meters) by the year 2300, if global warming increases to 5 °C (relative to pre-industrial levels).

 According to Robinson, the novel is set in 2140 because he wanted the setting to be recognizable, while the sea-level rise in the novel was possible but "extreme".

 Themes

 The novel is critical of capitalism, unregulated financial systems, and market economies.
 Many of the city's citizens live in co-ops and rely on organizations that pool resources; affluent people live in former office buildings and newly built skyscrapers north of 125th Street and in Yonkers.

 Reception

-According to the literary criticism aggregator Literary Hub, critics gave the novel generally positive reviews.
 Gerry Canavan, writing for the Los Angeles Review of Books, referred to the novel as a further step in Robinson's "[...] construction of a huge metatextual history of the future...distributed across overlapping but distinct and mutually irreconcilable texts".

 In a 2022 article on Robinson published by The New York Times, Alexandra Alter referred to the novel as "oddly uplifting".

 Ken Burns has referred to the novel as "wonderful", saying that it "...[has] disasters and climate change, but it also has sort of human adaptability, and it's really spectacular."